ArduPilot/ardupilot_wiki/plane/source/docs/quadplane-flying.rst

 either using the flight mode channel on your transmitter or using a ground station to command a mode change.

--  If you transition to :ref:`MANUAL <manual-mode>` then the quad motors will immediately stop.
+-  If you transition to :ref:`MANUAL <manual-mode>` then the VTOL motors will immediately stop.
+In the case of a tilt-rotor, the motors will immediately rotate to foward flight orientation.
--  If you transition to any other fixed wing mode then the quad will continue to supply lift and stability until you have reached the :ref:`ARSPD_FBW_MIN <ARSPD_FBW_MIN>` airspeed (or airspeed estimate if no airspeed sensor).
+-  If you transition to any other fixed wing mode then the VTOL motors will continue to supply lift and stability until you have reached the :ref:`ARSPD_FBW_MIN <ARSPD_FBW_MIN>` airspeed (or airspeed estimate if no airspeed sensor).
+In the case of tilt-rotors, the motors will tilt to :ref:`Q_TILT_MAX<Q_TILT_MAX>` to begin building forward airspeed for the transistion.
--  Once that airspeed is reached the quad motors will slowly drop in power over :ref:`Q_TRANSITION_MS <Q_TRANSITION_MS>` milliseconds (default is 5000, so 5 seconds) and will switch off after that
+-  Once that airspeed is reached the quad motors will slowly drop in power over :ref:`Q_TRANSITION_MS <Q_TRANSITION_MS>` milliseconds (default is 5000, so 5 seconds) and will switch off after that.
+And tilt-rotors will slowly rotate to full forward thrust configuration.
+-  If :ref:`Q_TRANS_FAIL<Q_TRANS_FAIL>` is not zero, then exceeding this time before reaching  :ref:`ARSPD_FBW_MIN <ARSPD_FBW_MIN>` airspeed will cancel the transition and the aircraft will immediately change to QLAND.
+The default is 0, which disables this timeout.

 If you transition from a fixed wing mode to a QuadPlane mode then the forward motor will immediately stop, but the control surfaces will continue to provide stability while the plane slows down.
 This allows for transitions to QuadPlane modes while flying at high speed.
+Tilt-rotors will immediately move to VTOL position.

 The one exception to the forward motor stopping in QuadPlane VTOL modes is if you have the :ref:`Q_VFWD_GAIN <Q_VFWD_GAIN>` parameter set to a non-zero